Economics of Information Security

 Is security a public good or a private good?

-The proliferation of email spam, botnets, and distributed denial-of-service attacks can all be blamed on the misalignment of incentives among the defenders, and consequently the deft exploitation by the attackers.
+Information security and privacy is as much about economic incentives as it is about technological mechanisms.
+The proliferation of spam, botnets, and distributed denial-of-service attacks can all be attributed to the misalignment of incentives among the defenders and the deft exploitation by the attackers.
+The design and deployment of tracking and surveillance systems are driven by economic incentives as much as by security considerations.

 People